mvs-develop/dev.bitshares.works/docs/bts_guide/migration/what-is-new.rst

 .. _what-is-new:

-What is New in BitShares 2.0
+What is New in DNA 2.0
 ****************************

 * **Votable Network Parameters**:
-  BitShares 2.0 will allow its shareholders to fine-tune any parameter available to the protocol.
+  DNA 2.0 will allow its shareholders to fine-tune any parameter available to the protocol.
 This includes, block size, block interval, but also the payment for block producers and transaction fees.

 * **Flexible and Dynamic Access Control**:
-  BitShares 2.0 allows customers and participants a flexible and dynamic access to its funds or account handle.
+  DNA 2.0 allows customers and participants a flexible and dynamic access to its funds or account handle.
 A so called *Authority* can consist of a flat hierarchy similar to *multi-signature* in Bitcoin, but could also support tree hierarchies never to be seen before.
 Read more about this about